 CHOCTAW NATION OF OKLAHOMA

-Scoring Matrix for Screening and Selecting Grant Evaluators
+Process for Screening and Selecting Grant Evaluators

-Choctaw Nation of Oklahoma (Nation), a federal recognized Native American Tribe, is seeking qualified grant evaluators for federal grants and programs.
+Choctaw Nation of Oklahoma (Nation), a federally recognized Native American Tribe, is seeking qualified grant evaluators for federal grants and programs.
 Skilled grant evaluators can enhance the success of a grant application and improve the performance of the program.
-The Nation intends to pre-qualify a group of experienced grant evaluators that can effectively secure and manage local, state, and federal funding opportunities.
+The Nation intends to pre-qualify a group of experienced grant evaluators for local, state, and federal funding opportunities.

 All applicants must meet the base screening criteria, as follows:

-Applicants must possess relevant professional education and training in grant writing
+Applicants must possess relevant professional education and training in grant writing, grant evaluation, and expertise within the grant program’s field of focus.

 Applicants must complete the attached Application to Serve as a Contracted Grant Evaluator.